WebAssembly/interface-types/proposals/jsdom/Overview.md

 Type | Description | Arguments
 --- | --- | ---
 PASS_THRU | Leaves the return type in the current type. |
-OBJECT_HANDLE | Converts the return value from an i32 to object by getting the object out of a corresponding table slot (arg must be i32).
-Includes the index of a FREE_SLOT function taking a single i32, to be called with the slot index, after the object there has been copied, but before return.  | object table index, index of FREE_SLOT function
+OBJECT_HANDLE | Converts the return value from an i32 to object by getting the object out of a corresponding table slot (arg must be i32). | object table index
 U32 | Treats the return value an u32 (must have i32 type). |
 U64_PAIR | Treat the return value (must be i64) as a u64 and return as a pair of u32 (low then high). |
 UTF8_STRING | The return value is interpreted as the i32 address in linear memory of a pair of i32s.
 The first is the address of a region to convert, the second its length.
 The byte region is converted to a string.
 A FREE_MEM function is invoked prior to return on the i32 address returned (to allow cleanup). | index of FREE_MEM function